danielhz/wquery-docs/index.md

 ```

 In that follows we call the folder `/home/$USER/wikidata-experiments` as
-`$RDF_HOME`.
+`$WD_HOME`.

-In Virtuoso and Blazegraph the default dataset is always, assumed as the union
+**Default graph:** In Virtuoso and Blazegraph the default dataset is always,
-of all named graphs.
-Thus, no specific configuration is needed to get this
+assumed as the union of all named graphs.
+Thus, no specific configuration is
-behavior with the named graphs schema.
+needed to get this behavior with the named graphs schema.

+**RDF schemas:** We use four schemas to model Wikidata using RDF: n-ary
+relations, named graphs, singleton properties and standard reification.
+We call this schemas as `naryrel`, `ngraphs`, `sgprop` and `stdreif`,
+respectively.
+Also, we use the environment name `$SCHEMA` for the current
+schema in RDF experiments.

 ## Virtuoso

-For each `$SCHEMA` in `naryrel`, `ngraphs`, `sgprop` and `stdreif` there is
+For each `$SCHEMA` there is a directory
-a directory `$RDF_HOME/dbfiles/virtuoso/db-$SCHEMA-1`.
-Initially, this folder
+`$WD_HOME/dbfiles/virtuoso/db-$SCHEMA-1`.
+Initially, this folder contains
-contains only a file `virtuoso.ini` inside.
+only a file `virtuoso.ini` inside.

 By default, Virtuoso stores the data in a folder in the `/` partition
 (that has not enough space).
 Inside this folder we create a symbolic link to